1930s/tensorflow-ocr/README.md

 A functional ocr with the deep learning algorithm tensorflow implemented.

-A project by Team Bleahlaketanas:
+A project by Team Bleahlaketanas: Blake Price, Leah Woodworth, and Atanas Golev

-Blake Price

-Leah Woodworth

-Atanas Golev